joshrp/moonlight-docs/Installing-Moonlight-Qt-on-Raspberry-Pi-4.md

 ## Common problems and solutions

 ### Video decoder error dialog when starting Moonlight or black screen when streaming
-This is most likely because you're running Raspbian Bullseye or another Linux distro that enables the Full KMS display driver by default.
+This is most likely because you're running Raspberry Pi OS Bullseye or another Linux distro that enables the Full KMS display driver by default.

-To fix this, you can follow the steps above in the Raspbian Bullseye section.
+To fix this, you can follow the steps above in the Raspberry Pi OS Bullseye section.

 ### HDR option cannot be enabled or display doesn't switch to HDR mode